JuliaPy/PyPlot.jl/README.md

-Optionally, you can tell PyPlot to display plots in the browser as [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) images, which have the advantage of being resolution-independent (so that they display without pixellation at high-resolutions, for example if you convert an IJulia notebook to PDF), by running:
+Optionally, you can tell PyPlot to display plots in the browser as [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) images, which have the advantage of being resolution-independent (so that they display without pixelation at high-resolutions, for example if you convert an IJulia notebook to PDF), by running:
 ```
 PyPlot.svg(true)